pandrich/agile2025/README.md

 # agile2025

-Repo for the work on the Agile 2025 project in Oxford
+Repo for the Oxford Martin Agile 2025 project